Skip to main content

 curology bottle

-If you’re new to Curology, you can try it for free*—all you have to do is pay $4.95 for shipping and handling.
-Start by completing a short questionnaire about your skin history and goals, submit a few selfies, and you’ll have a personalized skincare routine at your door in no time.
-Just be aware that any additional prescriptions will need to be picked up at a local pharmacy.
+If you’re new to Curology, you'll start by completing a short questionnaire about your skin history and goals, submit a few selfies, and you’ll have a personalized skincare routine at your door in no time.
+Just be aware that any additional prescriptions may need to be picked up at a local pharmacy.

 P.S.
 We did the research so you don’t have to: